-In the case of biofuels and bioliquids, all co-products shall be taken into account for the purposes of that calculation.
+In the case of biofuels and bioliquids, all co-products that do not fall under the scope of this point shall be taken into account for the purposes of that calculation.
 No emissions shall be allocated to wastes and residues.
 Co-products that have a negative energy content shall be considered to have an energy content of zero for the purposes of the calculation.

-Wastes and residues, including tree tops and branches, straw, husks, cobs and nut shells, and residues from processing, including crude glycerine (glycerine that is not refined) and bagasse, shall be considered to have zero life-cycle greenhouse gas emissions up to the process of collection of those materials irrespectively of whether they are processed to interim products before being transformed into the final product.
+As a general rule, wastes and residues including all wastes and residues included in Annex IX shall be considered to have zero life-cycle greenhouse gas emissions up to the process of collection of those materials irrespectively of whether they are processed to interim products before being transformed into the final product.